piku235/JungiThemeBundle/Resources/doc/theme-resolver.md

     public function resolveThemeName(Request $request);

     /**
-     * Sets the theme for a given request
+     * Sets the theme for the given request
      *
      * @param string  $themeName The theme name
      * @param Request $request   A request instance